 People don’t need to be mentally unwell to benefit from CBT.
 Whilst CBT is an established treatment for depression and anxiety, it also promotes skills for living a good life.
 CBT helps people to understand the connection between their thoughts, feelings, behaviours and even physical body sensations.
 It teaches people how to think and behave in more helpful ways to better manage their emotions and lead a more fulfilling life.
 CBT shouldn’t only be used when someone is unwell, but can be learnt at any age to enhance wellbeing, build resilience and possibly prevent mental health problems.

-The following half-day workshops are available through CBTs WA to the general public.
+The following topics can be made available through CBTs WA to the general public.

 Mental Health 101: Understand and improve how I think, feel and act